Octonauts: Vegimals

-Vegimals are half-animal, half-vegetable creatures.
-The vegimals were discovered by Shellington as eggs attached to the side of the Octopod.
+Vegimals are half-animal, half-vegetable creatures who Shellington initially found as eggs attached to the side of the Octopod.
 To protect them he brought them into his lab, where they hatched a few days later.
-After a few weeks, they established themselves as an integral part of the crew.
+After a few weeks, the Vegimals established themselves as an integral part of the crew.
 They primarily speak Vegimalese, a language made of chirps and warbles (heavily accented English with inter-mixed gibberish), though they also speak a limited amount of English (with an accent).
-Shellington is the only (non-vegimal) Octonaut who has some fluency in Vegimalese.
+Shellington is the only non-vegimal Octonaut who has some fluency in Vegimalese.